Revisiting the dynamics of interacting vector-like dark energy: Numerical Results

 In FIG. \ref{fig:C.1.7}, we show the evolution curves in the phase space for this ansatz.
 As for previous models, we have an attractor fixed point, which is a cosmological constant solution.
 This attractor solution with accelerated expansion has a variable position in the phase space, which depends on the model parameter related to the slope of the vector's potential.
 In FIG. \ref{fig:C.1.1}, we show the scaling behavior for early times.

-On the other hand, in FIG. \ref{fig:C.1.3} we depict the evolution of the equation of state of dark energy and the total equation of state.
+On the other hand, in FIG. \ref{fig:C.1.3} we depict the evolution of the EoS of dark energy and the total EoS.
 As before, the effective dark energy fluid behaves as radiation field density at early times, whereas it behaves as a quintessence field at late times, in FIG. \ref{fig:C.1.4}, we observe that this model provides a deceleration-acceleration transition redshift closer to the value from the $\Lambda$CDM model, and therefore, it becomes compatible with observations \cite{Aghanim:2018eyx}.
 This result is also corroborated in FIG. \ref{fig:C.1.5}, where we plot the theoretical Hubble rate from our model along with the current Hubble rate data \cite{cao2018cosmological,farooq2013hubble}.